val-levy/ZKHealth/README.md

 ## 🔥 Why: The Narrative

 **What we’re building**
-ZKPS is a privacy-preserving healthcare dapp that enables patients to **selectively prove** the existence of off-chain medical documents—like vaccine records or diagnosis PDFs—using zero-knowledge proofs (ZKPs).
-Patients can **share proof of a file without exposing its contents**, and providers can **verify integrity** without storing sensitive data.
+ZKHealth is a privacy-first healthcare dapp that empowers patients to **securely share medical files** like vaccine records, test results, and diagnosis documents—with **full control over who sees what**.

+Using zero-knowledge proofs, we let patients prove that a **file exists and is authentic without exposing its contents**.
+But that’s just the start: users can also selectively share the actual PDF files with trusted healthcare providers through a **built-in encrypted file delivery system**, enabling **frictionless verification and care coordination**.

 **What it fixes**
-Web3 UX is clunky—wallets, keys, and complex flows slow everything down.
-We built a **frictionless onboarding** system using **Stellar Passkeys**, removed wallet interactions, and created a seamless, mobile-first experience that just works.
-Patients can login with Face ID, upload files, and approve share requests—no crypto knowledge required.
+Today’s medical record sharing is awful.

+Patients are forced to navigate a maze of portals, faxes, emails, and paper forms just to share basic health records.
+Providers often operate in disconnected systems with no real-time access to verified patient data, leading to gaps in information, delayed diagnoses, and slower care delivery.

+Worse, current solutions require users to sacrifice privacy or control, exposing their full health history even when only one file is needed.

+ZKHealth fixes this by giving patients full control over what they share, when they share it, and who gets to see it.
+Patients can prove they have a valid record (like a COVID vaccine) without revealing the document, or securely share the full file only when needed — all in a few taps, from their computer, without logging into five different portals.

+It’s faster for providers, private for patients, verifiable on-chain, and a hell of a lot cooler.

 **Who it helps**
-Patients managing sensitive health records and healthcare providers who need to verify authenticity without compromising patient privacy.
+Me.
+You.
+Us.
+3.5 billion people have access to healthcare and every single one of them has to deal with the inherent problems within the medical file sharing space.
+We bridge privacy and UX to make sure people understand what of theirs is being shared, for how long, and on the flip side, whether that document is valid.

 **Why it’s important**
 In the age of AI and healthcare digitization, **privacy and portability** of data matters more than ever.
-ZKPS is built to scale for real-world adoption with **decentralized proof and familiar UX**.
+ZK Health is built to scale for real-world adoption with **decentralized proof and familiar UX**.

 **Value proposition**
 🧠 **ZK privacy** + 🪪 **passkey identity** + 🌐 **on-chain anchoring** = Real UX breakthrough for Web3 healthcare.